 Spider veins are tiny, thin veins that can be seen very close to the skin’s surface.
 They look like red, blue, or green spider webs just beneath the skin.
 Sometimes they are also described as looking like marble.
 Spider veins are caused by a backup of blood.
 These become nonfunctional, “dead-end” veins.

 Spider veins are very small varicose veins.
-Although they don’t usually cause discomfort, the deeper veins that often accompany them can.
+Although they don’t usually cause discomfort, the deeper veins that often accompany them can do so.
 Many vein disease sufferers have a combination of both varicose and spider veins.
-While they may seek treatment for cosmetic improvement, many of our patients are looking for relief from pain.
+While they may seek treatment for cosmetic improvement, many of our patients are also looking for relief from pain.